 Between 2013 and 2018, B.C. had the fourth fastest-growing manufacturing sector in Canada, in terms of percentage Gross Domestic Product.

 B.C.’s diverse manufacturing sector draws on natural resources to create high-quality and innovative forestry, mining and agri-food products.

-B.C. also has strong non-resource manufacturing, like shipbuilding and aerospace, and major clean-tech and life sciences companies.
+B.C. also has strong non-resource manufacturing, including:

 In 2018, manufactured goods accounted for 61% of B.C.’s total goods exports to international destinations.
 Every 100 direct jobs in the manufacturing sector supports 80 jobs in the rest of the economy.